 The current terminology ‘indeterminate’, ‘suggestive’, ‘possible’, and ‘early’ chronic pancreatitis is very confusing and is not always understood and correctly applied.

 There needs to be a more stringent application of existing systems used for diagnosing chronic pancreatitis.
-Ideally a new consensus is required to unify and simplify existing systems. there also needs to be a parallel process to agree a consensus on the pathological diagnosis of chronic pancreatitis, and ideally include early chronic pancreatitis, which is also lacking.
+Ideally a new consensus is required to unify and simplify existing systems.
+There also needs to be a parallel process to agree a consensus on the pathological diagnosis of chronic pancreatitis, and ideally include early chronic pancreatitis, which is also lacking.

 INTRODUCTION